Palm Paper has completed an £80 million investment to boost recycling and cut emissions at its recycled newsprint mill in Norfolk.

 - Newsprint reels are wrapped at the end of the process

-- Among the guests at the opening ceremony were (l-r) Ray Georgeson of the Resource Association and Paul Vanston of INCPEN
+- (l-r) Ray Georgeson of the Resource Association and Paul Vanston of INCPEN

 Guarantee of orders